telerik/kendo-ui-builder/docs/data-providers/index.md

 Data providers enable services for establishing the connection between the data you want to display and the data source you want to use.

-* A data provider is abstraction which describes a single URI (oData and Progress providers) or base URI (for REST provider).
+* A data provider is an abstraction for data which describes a single URI (oData and Progress Data) or base URI (Generic REST).
-* Endpoints in the data providers can be protected or not.
+* The endpoints in the data providers can be either protected or not.
 The definition of a data provider identifies the authentication model which is required to access the data server it supports.
-* oData and Progress providers can be defined by a schema file on the web server and all child datasources to be generated based on that schema.
+* You can define the oData and Progress Data providers by a schema file on the web server and generate all child data sources based on that schema.
 * You can create multiple data providers.
 * You can define one or more data sources from the same data provider.